resurfaceio/containers/helm/resurfaceio/resurface/README.md

   storage:
     classname: managed-csi-premium
 ```

-The **multinode** section is where the configuration to set multiple nodes can be found.

-- **multinode.enabled**: boolean.
-If set to `true` worker nodes are enabled.
-Otherwise, the single-node configuration is used.
-Defaults to `false`
-- **multinode.workers**: integer.
-Number of stateful worker nodes to deploy.
-Resources must be available in the cluster in order to succesfully scale accordingly.

 The **sniffer** value is where the configuration for the optional network packet sniffer can be found.